Lawrence groups to team up to host guided walking tour about Black history in city’s Pinkney neighborhood

 The Pinckney building at 810 W. Sixth St.

-The tour will be led by historian Jeanne Klein, NAACP president Ursula Minor, KU architecture professor Amy Van de Riet and LPA tour producer Dennis Brown, who will share contextual insights within the tour area with guests.
+The tour will be led by historian Jeanne Klein, NAACP president Ursula Minor, KU architecture professor Amy Van de Riet and LPA tour producer Dennis Brown, who will share contextual insights about the tour area with guests.

 The tour plans to stop at three neighborhoods sites where speakers will provide a presentation about the historic importance, and tour participants will also receive a written handout with historical information about the area.